GMRS for Emergency Communication

 - An upgraded antenna if you have one, since range matters more when infrastructure is down

-FCC emergency exception: In a life-threatening emergency, the FCC allows anyone to transmit on GMRS frequencies regardless of license status (47 CFR § 95.405).
-However, having a license and practiced radio skills before an emergency makes you far more effective when it counts.
+FCC emergency exception: Per 95.1705(c)(3), a GMRS licensee may allow anyone to operate their station "if necessary to communicate an emergency message" - regardless of whether that person holds a license or is a family member.
+Having a license and practiced radio skills before an emergency makes you far more effective when it counts.